TheoW03/TheoW03/README.md

 I am a 2nd year uni student with major studies in Computer science, with minor studies in math and Game design.

 I mainly make games primarly in unity, sometimes server plugins or mods for minecraft and discord bots.

+mainly use Java and C#.

 aside from programming I also enjoy watching anime and gaming